dungdx34/MTGNN-SUM/README.md

 # MTGNN-SUM
-This repository contains the implementation for our paper: Multi Graph Neural Network for Extractive Long Document Summarization.
+This repository contains the implementation for our paper: [Multi Graph Neural Network for Extractive Long Document Summarization](https://aclanthology.org/2022.coling-1.512.pdf)

 ### Installation
 The code is written in Python 3.6+.
 Its dependencies are summarized in the file requirements.txt.
 You can install these dependencies like this: